jerrylee17/Crimes-Platform/README.md

-# Crimes Against Asians
+# Crimes Platform

 The purpose of this website is to provide a platform for Asians to report racism that they encouter.
-This website will pull data directly from the Facebook Crimes Against Asians group and sort the data into different categories, allowing news reporters and journalists to capture data easier.
+When this platform is mounted on a facebook, it will take the posts on the group and group it into different categories.
+These categories can be seen in the Posts page of the website and statistics will be shown in another tab

 ## Overview of UI